Beyond Ashwagandha: 5 Ayurvedic Herbs for PMOS (PCOS) That Deserve More Attention

 2. Guduchi (Tinospora cordifolia)

-Guduchi is one of Ayurveda's most respected tridoshic herbs — meaning it's traditionally used to support balance across all three doshas.
-In the context of PCOS, its most relevant property may be its potential to support healthy metabolic function and reduce inflammatory load.
+Guduchi is one of Ayurveda's most respected tridoshic herbs, traditionally used to support balance across all three doshas.
+For PCOS, its most relevant property may be its potential to support healthy metabolic function and ease inflammatory load.

-Given that chronic low-grade inflammation is increasingly recognised as a feature of PCOS — not just a side effect — herbs with anti-inflammatory properties are of genuine scientific interest.
-Guduchi is being studied for its potential effects on metabolic markers, though large-scale clinical trials in PCOS populations are still limited.
+Since chronic low-grade inflammation is increasingly recognised as a feature of PCOS, not just a side effect, herbs with anti-inflammatory properties are of genuine scientific interest.
+Guduchi is being studied for its possible effects on metabolic markers, though large-scale clinical trials in PCOS populations are still limited.

 3. Triphala

-In the context of PCOS, Triphala is primarily used to support digestive health and elimination — which sounds unglamorous, but connects directly to the metabolic toxin model.
-A sluggish digestive system may contribute to the ama accumulation that Ayurveda associates with hormonal disruption.
+For PCOS, Triphala is mainly used to support digestive health and elimination.
+That sounds unglamorous, but it connects directly to the metabolic toxin model.
+A sluggish digestive system may feed the ama accumulation that Ayurveda links to hormonal disruption.

-Triphala is also rich in antioxidants, and some research has begun exploring its role in supporting healthy blood sugar metabolism — relevant given that insulin resistance is a common feature in PCOS.
+Triphala is also rich in antioxidants, and some research has begun looking at its role in supporting healthy blood sugar metabolism, which is relevant given that insulin resistance is a common feature in PCOS.

 4. Varuna (Crataeva nurvala)

-Less well-known in mainstream wellness circles, Varuna has a specific role in classical Ayurvedic protocols for PCOS — particularly in addressing ovarian cysts.
-It's been included in several clinical formulations studied in the context of Aartavakshaya (the Ayurvedic classification that maps most closely to PCOS).
+Less familiar in mainstream wellness circles, Varuna has a specific role in classical Ayurvedic protocols for PCOS, particularly for ovarian cysts.
+It has been included in several clinical formulations studied in the context of Aartavakshaya (the Ayurvedic classification that maps most closely to PCOS).

-The mechanism most supported by research is Ashwagandha's role as an adaptogen — specifically, its potential to support healthy cortisol regulation.
-This matters for PCOS because chronic stress and elevated cortisol can compound hormonal disruption: cortisol competes with progesterone receptor sites, can worsen insulin resistance, and may amplify androgen activity.
+The mechanism best supported by research is Ashwagandha's role as an adaptogen, specifically its potential to support healthy cortisol regulation.
+That matters for PCOS because chronic stress and elevated cortisol can compound hormonal disruption: cortisol competes with progesterone receptor sites, can worsen insulin resistance, and may amplify androgen activity.

 What This Actually Means for You

-A BAMS-qualified Ayurvedic practitioner doesn't just recommend herbs — they assess your individual picture and create a protocol that addresses your root cause, not a generic PCOS template.
+A BAMS-qualified Ayurvedic practitioner doesn't just hand you a list of herbs.
+They assess your individual picture and build a protocol that addresses your root cause, not a generic PCOS template.

 Ready to find out what that looks like for you?